jcheng5/pqantimalarials/README.md

 ### pqantimalarials README.md

 #### About
-pqantimalarials is an interactive web tool that allows users to reproduce and modify the estimates of under-five deaths caused by poor-quality antimalarials in sub-Saharan Africa presented in:
+pqantimalarials is a R package that runs an interactive web tool which allows users to reproduce and modify the estimates of under-five deaths caused by poor-quality antimalarials in sub-Saharan Africa presented in:

 > J. Patrick Renschler, Kelsey Walters, Paul Newton, Ramanan Laxminarayan
 > ."Estimated under-five deaths associated with poor-quality antimalarials